NEST (New England States Touring) Grant

 (Nonprofit organizations do not have to be arts organizations.
 Organizations that do not have a federal tax identification number may apply if part of an official government agency.)

-- Be based in New England (Connecticut, Maine, Massachusetts, New Hampshire, Rhode Island, and Vermont) is eligible to apply for NEST funding.
+- Be based in New England (Connecticut, Maine, Massachusetts, New Hampshire, Rhode Island, and Vermont)

 - The federal government now requires that all NEFA organizational grant recipients supported by federal funds register for DUNS numbers.
 More specifics on the requirement will be included in all NEFA grant applications.